la-famiglia-jst2324/parma-analytics/README.md

 [![Deploy Prod](https://github.com/la-famiglia-jst2324/parma-analytics/actions/workflows/deploy.yml/badge.svg?event=release)](https://github.com/la-famiglia-jst2324/parma-analytics/actions/workflows/deploy.yml)
 [![Major Tag](https://github.com/la-famiglia-jst2324/parma-analytics/actions/workflows/tag-major.yml/badge.svg)](https://github.com/la-famiglia-jst2324/parma-analytics/actions/workflows/tag-major.yml)

+Core backend for the ParmaAI data mining and analytics platform.

 ## Project Description

 ParmaAI is a sophisticated platform combining advanced data mining with comprehensive analytics.
 At its core, Parma Analytics orchestrates the data lifecycle, scheduling and managing data mining modules, and processing the extracted data using tools like ChatGPT for in-depth analysis and report generation.
 Complementing this, Parma Web provides a user-friendly interface for data management and visualization, making the system's complex functionalities accessible and intuitive.
 Together, they form a powerful solution for businesses to monitor, analyze, and respond to corporate anomalies, leveraging data-driven insights for strategic decision-making.